ILRF Logo

 Authors are solely responsible for ensuring that all legal citations are accurate, correctly referenced, and not fabricated by AI tools.
 The editorial board reserves the right to verify citations and references during the review process.

-If AI tools have been used in any stage of the manuscript preparation, authors are encouraged to provide a brief disclosure statement on the cover page.
+If AI tools have been used in any stage of the manuscript preparation, authors must provide a brief disclosure statement on the cover page.

 Example: "The author used an AI-assisted writing tool solely for language editing and grammar refinement.
 All legal research, analysis, and conclusions presented in this manuscript are the author's own work."